Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

-for all pairs $(j_1,j_2)$, $(j_1,j_3)$, $(j_3,j_4)$ such these quantities are all well defined, i.e. $(j_1,j_2)$, $(j_1,j_3)$, $(j_3,j_4) \in \mathcal{B}_{k_1,k_2}$ such that $k_1,k_2$ are distinct.
-The intuition behind this is the following: the probability that both pairs of observations $(1,2)$ and $(1,3)$ are concordant should be naturally greater if the corresponding pairs of variables $\{j_1, j_2\}$ and $\{j_3, j_4\}$ overlap (assuming some kind of positive dependence).
-If so, then the row estimator performs worse than the block, diagonal and random estimator.
-Empirically, we indeed observe that this is the case.
-However, a proof of this inequality seems very difficult, even under seemingly easy frameworks.
-For instance, even in the case of Gaussian copulas with constant correlation $r$, this would require the computation of involved integrals such as

-for some reals $a,b,c,d,r$, where $\mathrm{erf}$ is the Gauss error function.
-Using integration by part, a necessary condition would be the computation of the indefinite integral $\int \exp(-x^2) \mathrm{erf}(\alpha+\beta x) \mathrm{d}x$ for $\alpha,\beta \in \Rb$.
-Except when $\alpha=\beta=0$, this integral does not appear in usual tables of integrals; the computer algebra system Maple was also unable to compute this integral and we conjecture that it cannot be expressed using standard functions. }
+\textbf{Open problem 1.} As all asymptotic variances are equal up to a constant, it seems logical to ask which is the best estimator.
+For this, we need to compare these constants.
+However, these constants are defined using $8$-dimensional integrals, making explicit computations difficult.

-Interestingly, the block estimator, the diagonal estimator and the random estimator perform (almost) equally well in the limit, assuming that the averages $U^B$ and $U^D$ are not far apart.
-Hence, we can greatly reduce computation time by using either one of the diagonal or random estimator instead of the block estimator, while still maintaining a low asymptotic variance.
-This is summarized in the following corollary.
-Furthermore, we set additional conditions to derive an ordering of the three estimators.
+Interestingly, the block estimator and the random estimator perform equally well in the limit.
+Hence, we can greatly reduce computation time by using the random estimator instead of the block estimator, while still maintaining a low asymptotic variance.

-\begin{corollary} Under Assumption \ref{as:structural} we have the following: \begin{itemize} \item[(i)]Assume that the quantity $U$ does not depend on the choice of pairs within the off-diagonal block $\mathcal{B}_{k_1,k_2}$.
-Then, the asymptotic variances of the block, diagonal and random estimators are equal: